ASantosMorales/EMNIST/README.md

 #### 2.4 Histogram of Oriented Gradients (HOG)

-The HOG is getting in this section.
-The numbesr of bins is 12 (i.e. pi/6, pi/3, ..., 2pi) and the image is divided by 4 quadrants to perfom the analysis.
-In the next image is possible to see the HOG description of the three number.
+The HOG description is getting in this section.
+The number of bins is 12 (i.e. pi/6, pi/3, ..., 2pi) and the image is divided by 4 quadrants to perfom the analysis.
+In the next image is shown the HOG description of the three number.

 ![alt text](https://github.com/ASantosMorales/EMNIST/blob/master/HOG_description.jpeg)